-Dr Hansen answer a few questions about Leptospirosis for a recent interview that we wanted to share with our clients.
+Dr Hansen answers a few questions about Leptospirosis for a recent interview that we wanted to share with our clients.

 -How might local dogs contract the disease?
 Are certain dogs more at risk than others?